Fort McCoy ArtiFACT: Oshkosh B'Gosh suspender clip

 |0

-This work, Fort McCoy ArtiFACT: Oshkosh B'Gosh suspender clip, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy ArtiFACT: Oshkosh B'Gosh suspender clip, by Aimee Malone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT